MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 You can restore an existing database in the same subscription by using the Azure portal, PowerShell, or the Azure CLI.
 If you restore to a different instance in the same subscription by using PowerShell or the Azure CLI, be sure to specify the properties for the target SQL Managed Instance resource.
 The database is restored to the same instance by default.

-Currently, you can restore your database to a managed instance in a different subscription only by using the Azure portal.
 If you restore to a different subscription, the [Create or Update v5.0.2022](/rest/api/sql/2022-05-01-preview/managed-databases/create-or-update) API call that underlies the restore action must contain `restorePointInTime`, `crossSubscriptionTargetManagedInstanceId`, and either `crossSubscriptionSourceDatabaseId` or `crossSubscriptionRestorableDroppedDatabaseId`.

 # [Portal](#tab/azure-portal)